Sitemap

 DPPA’s Policy and Mediation Division (PMD) developed a cyber incident scenario, which outlined the consequences of a serious — and possibly deliberate — ICT-related security incident targeting the energy infrastructure of Altigo, a fictional state in the equally fictional Rivlandia region.
 The entire exercise was held virtually due to the pandemic, using a digital crisis management platform provided by the Geneva Centre for Security Policy, with staff from DPPA, the Department of Peace Operations , the UN Office of Information and Communications Technology (OICT), the United Nations Institute for Disarmament Research (UNIDIR), UN Special Political Missions around the world, and external experts.

-Sean Kane, of DPPA’s Mediation Support Unit, was one of the facilitators of the simulation.
-He recalls that the simulation was set up to answer a simple question: “In places where DPPA is already engaged in implementing a peace and security mandate, how might a cyber incident risk escalating the wider conflict?”.
+The goal of the exercise was to identify UN conflict prevention tools and approaches that could be used in conflict contexts, while incorporating the added challenges raised by cyber security and social media issues.
+Sean Kane, of DPPA’s Mediation Support Unit, said that the simulation was set up to answer a simple question: “In places where DPPA is already engaged in implementing a peace and security mandate, how might a cyber incident risk escalating the wider conflict?”.

 Kane noted that, as the crisis rapidly evolved — the electrical failure, the humanitarian concerns, national and cross-border political tensions — all within the broader context of a pre-existing border dispute — participants were given a bird’s eye view of the communications that took place between various cyber incident responders and state and United Nations actors, as well the online commentary on the incident.
 This enabled them to see where problems arose in real time, with the ultimate goal of learning how to respond to and potentially de-escalate a situation, without necessarily knowing who was ultimately responsible for the cyber-attack.